North Miami Beach Intracoastal Master Plan

 Dedicated bicycle lanes will provide additional means of transportation.

 Dezer Development submitted their application for the Intracoastal Master Plan development on August 30, 2019.
-It included a development agreement which specified the maximum allowable development capacity for the project, and zoning changes to accommodate a new harbour and to shift taller buildings away from the community and along 163rd Street.
+It included a development agreement which specified the maximum allowable development capacity for the project, and zoning changes to accommodate a new harbor and to shift taller buildings away from the community and along 163rd Street.

 The City held two public TRAD meetings to discuss the application on September 13, 2019 and March 26, 2020.